Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 close up image of a measuring tape used on a woman's waist

-Fat oxidation refers to the process where your body breaks down fatty acids to use as energy.
+Fat oxidation refers to the process by which your body breaks down fatty acids to use as energy.

 CLA works to promote the use of fats when you burn calories instead of other nutrients when working out, which can help you lose weight in the long term.